mshaked1/react-interview-task/TASK.md

     * remove record (when user clicks this the row will be removed from the table)

 2. Button which when clicked opens up a form.
 Clicking submit on the form will add a new record to the table.

+3. Button which when clicked will fetch records from fetchPreviousRecords service and display them on the table